kugatsuno/virtual-trading-platform/README.md

 ## About

 This is a personal project intended to mimic the functions of a virtual live trading platform.

-Languages and frameworks utilised in this project: PYTHON, JAVASCRIPT, CSS, HTML, FLASK, JINJA, SQL
+Built in Python, Javascript, HTML and CSS, using Flask and Jinja

 Stocks data provided for free by IEX.